adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-designing-for-performance.md

 Letting things stack naturally is a good start.
 Not only does this embrace the way the web works&mdash;it makes for a remarkably inclusive and fast experience.

 *A fast experience, by the way, is a vital aspect of designing inclusive experiences.
-Some people don't have fast connections, and they should not be excluded because of this.*
+Some people don't have fast connections and this shouldn't cause exclusion.*

 Letting things stack isn't our *only* option.
 We can chunk stuff across multiple pages.
 Once pages have little on them the page refresh ‘problem’ is no longer a problem.
 Pages are fast by design.
 Sometimes to the point where the [page refresh is unnoticeable](http://uncrate.com).